Terms & Conditions and Policy Statements

 When pupils are due for examination or performance we will notify you in writing.
 All our application letters have strict closing dates for entry.
 These given dates are the last possible time that we will accept the application under any circumstance.
 This is usually because we are dealing with large numbers of applicants and very tight deadlines.
 It is your responsibility to make sure that any applications are returned on time.
 Our staff will not be held accountable for any disappointment incurred.

 We have long term good relationships at all our rented accommodation where we operate our branch schools.
-In addition to our own terms and conditions, we expect all our clients, pupils and parent/guardian s to adhere to the rules and regulations that may be set by the individual sites where we are guests.
-Branch information is subject to change, but we will inform you of any important information through our newsletters, website, Facebook and Twitter.
+In addition to our own terms and conditions, we expect all our clients, pupils, and parents/guardians to adhere to the rules and regulations that may be set by the individual sites where we are guests.
+Branch information is subject to change, but we will inform you of any important information through our newsletters, website, Facebook, and Twitter.

 Right to Work

 All our staff and volunteers have the given right to work without the fear of abuse.
 Any person that behaves in a threatening manner or attacks our staff be it verbally or physically will be immediately asked to leave.
 We will not hesitate to report any misconduct and proceed to prosecute where necessary.

 (Terms & Conditions reviewed and amended August 2020)